-Society of Public ANALYSTS AND OTHER ANALYTICAL CHEMISTS (at Chemical Society), at 8.-Dr. H. E. Cox: Chemical Tests in Relation to Fur Dermatitis.-J. H. Coste: Demonstration of a Nomogram for Use in Gas Analysis.-P. S. Arup: The Composition of Irish Winter Butter.-Dr. W. R. Schoeller and H. W. Webb: Investigations into the Analytical Chemistry of Tantalum, Niobium, and their Mineral Associates.
+Society of Public Analysts and other Analystical Chemists (at Chemical Society), at 8.-Dr. H. E. Cox: Chemical Tests in Relation to Fur Dermatitis.-J. H. Coste: Demonstration of a Nomogram for Use in Gas Analysis.-P. S. Arup: The Composition of Irish Winter Butter.-Dr. W. R. Schoeller and H. W. Webb: Investigations into the Analytical Chemistry of Tantalum, Niobium, and their Mineral Associates.
 XVI.
 Observations on Tartaric Hydrolysis.
 XVII.
 The Quantitative Precipitation of the Earth Acids and certain other Oxides from Tartrate Solution.
-ENTOMOLOGICAL SOCIETY of LONDON. at 8.